Degree in Audiovisual Communication

 Guide Type QTR. credits

-Graphic Expression Core 1st 6 ECTS
+Graphic Expression With restrictions Core 1st 6 ECTS

-Law Core 2nd 6 ECTS
+Law With restrictions Core 2nd 6 ECTS

-The Audiovisual Sector Compulsory 2nd 6 ECTS
+The Audiovisual Sector With restrictions Compulsory 2nd 6 ECTS

-Audiovisual Computer Science Core 2nd 6 ECTS
+Audiovisual Computer Science With restrictions Core 2nd 6 ECTS

-Business Core 2nd 6 ECTS
+Business With restrictions Core 2nd 6 ECTS

 Guide Type QTR. credits